 Ammonia, nitrite, and nitrate are the main biological toxins found in the aquarium, so it is important that the nitrogen cycle works effectively to remove these pollutants.

 Stock a new aquarium slowly over time and with younger smaller fish is to allow the nitrogen cycle to develop and keep pace with the gradual increase of waste.

 It is natural to want to stock a new aquarium with the prettiest fish and feed them all they seem to want to eat.

 However, without the good bacteria which builds up in an aquarium over time, in other words until the aquarium has cycled, the likelihood is many of your pretty fish will die.

-Water testing kits are an important aid for you to monitor your levels they are easy to use and give you piece of mind that your fish tank water is at a safe level.
+Water testing kits are important aid for you to monitor your levels they are easy to use and give you peace of mind that your fish tank water is at a safe level.

 Regular part water changes of about 20% will also help you maintain good bacteria levels, don’t do full water changes as this will only mean the process has to start all over again.

 Lighting your tank is important too much light constantly will create algae, an aquarium light with white light during the day and blue light at night is the best option for your fish.

 Aquarium Lighting substitutes the fish’s natural environment lighting out in the wild, a controlled day and night light of white and blue light will replicate the sun during daytime and the moon during the night.